Vishalthokade/gcp-tf-jenkins-project/README.md

-create its json key and download it add the json key file in manage jenkins>Credentials>System>Global credentials (unrestricted) and save it this will be GOOGLE_APPLICATION_CREDENTIALS
+create its json key and download it add the json key file in manage jenkins>Credentials>System>Global credentials (unrestricted) and save it this will be GOOGLE_APPLICATION_CREDENTIALS go to github profile settings>developer settings>personal access tokens>tokens (classic)> generate new token(classic) copy the token and store the copied text somewhere safe add the token in manage jenkins>Credentials>System>Global credentials (unrestricted) and save it